Advanced-Computer-Lab-2025/Multaqa/README.md

 ## How to run backend server

-- You need to make a .env file first and give it the key PORT={anyValidPortNumber} (without the curly brackets ofc)
+- You need to make a .env file first and give it the key PORT={anyValidPortNumber} (without the curly brackets ofc) and MONGO_URI={yourMongoDBAtlasClusterLink} we will discuss this later bs ghaleban i think we should all connect to the same cluster

 - Inside /backend directory, run `npm install`